liuton23/ted_styled_conference_system/phase1/readme.txt

 The scheduling system.
 Allows organisers to create events and add rooms.
 Enter “s” or “s” to create a new event.
 Follow the prompts.
+Note: months need to be spelled out fully using all capitol letters. e.g. NOVEMBER
 Enter “a” or “A” to Add a room.
 Note: rooms need to be created before they can be used.
 Enter “c” or “C” to change speakers at an event.
 Follow the prompts.
 Enter “b” or “B” to return to the account activities.